richardgourley/Video-projects-showcase-plugin-with-bespoke-dashboard-page/README.md

     Classes for adding meta data for each custom post entry Classes for saving the post content to contain the meta data and display the video project using an iframe.

+### CRUD:

+    CREATION: Post content is created on creation.
+Post meta is saved on post creation for use in a bespoke search page with buttons.
+Post details such as title, date etc. are set on post creation.
+    Post meta is utilized by having different fields for similar data.
+There is a date meta field and a display date meta field (displaying dates as Month and Year).
+    There is also a video url meta field and a video id field which is extracted from the video url and used when embedding the video using an iFrame.
+    READ AND UPDATE: There is an update post admin page which retrieves all current fields and allows the user to quickly make minor changes to their video project posts.
+    DELETE: All post meta and term relationships are deleted when a user deletes a project, limiting the amount of reduntant data in the database.

 ### SKILLS COVERED

     MVC architecture